/ˌɛm.brɪ.oʊˈlɒdʒɪk/

 ɪk – “ik,” as in “pick.”

 /ˌɛm.brɪ.oʊˈlɒdʒɪk/ occupied overlooked spaces, intertwining historical and modern infrastrucural overlays, creating a symbiotic relationship between the works and the building’s solar-powered systems.
-These installations mirrored the wiring, tubing, and frameworks, drawing energy from the host like a parasite to sustain the conceptual focus on hyperobjects—ecological collapse and technogenesis.
+The installation mirrored the wiring, tubing, and frameworks, drawing energy from the host like a parasite.

 Forrest Beasley-Birch acknowledges the Traditional Owners and Custodians of the land on which he works, the Boon Wurrung peoples of the Kulin Nation.
 He pays respects to their Elders past, present, and emerging.